JayRugMan/Bash_Timer/README.md

 ### About "Lunch"
-If you add the super category "Lunch" with a sub category of "Lunch" then that time will be added to the end of day time.
+If you add the super category "Lunch" with a sub category of "Lunch" then that time will be added to the end of day time and subtracted from total time.